 What pillow is best for neck pain?

 Neck pain from sleeping is usually a loft or support mismatch.
 Side sleepers with neck pain typically need a firmer, taller pillow that holds the head level with the spine.
-Back sleepers with neck pain typically need a medium pillow with consistent support that doesn't compress over the night.
-A responsive fill like latex maintains its loft through the night where down and memory foam may not.
+Back sleepers with neck pain typically need a medium pillow that provides consistent support and doesn't compress over the night.
+A responsive fill like latex maintains its loft through the night, where down and memory foam may not.

 What is the best pillow for side sleepers?